 How to complete Form W-2.
 Form W-2 is a six-part form.
-Please ensure that all copies are legible.
-Send Copy A to the SSA; Copy 1 to your state, city, or local tax department; and Copies B, C, and 2 to your employee.
+Ensure all copies are legible.
+Send Copy A to the SSA; Copy 1, if required, to your state, city, or local tax department; and Copies B, C, and 2 to your employee.
 Keep Copy D, and a copy of Form W-3, with your records for 4 years.

-Type the entries on Form W-2 using black ink in 12-point Courier font, if possible.
-Because Copy A is read by machine, handwritten entries or the use of inks other than black to make entries on the form hinder processing by the SSA.
-Do not use script type, inverted font, italics, or dual case alpha characters.
-It is important that entries in the boxes do not cross one or more of the vertical or horizontal lines that separate the boxes.
-Please do not erase, whiteout, or strike over an entry.
+Type the entries on Form W-2 using black ink in 12-point Courier font.
+Copy A is read by machine and must be typed clearly with no corrections made to the entries or entries exceeding the size of the boxes.
+Entries completed by hand, in script or italics fonts, or in colors other than black cannot be read by the machines.
 Make all dollar entries on Copy A without the dollar sign and comma but with the decimal point (00000.00).
 Show the cents portion of the money amounts.
 If a box does not apply, leave it blank.

-Send the whole Copy A page of Form W-2 with Form W-3 to the SSA even if one of the Forms W-2 on the page is blank or void.
+Send the whole Copy A page of Form W-2 with Form W-3 to SSA even if one of the Forms W-2 on the page is blank or void.
 Do not staple Forms W-2 together or to Form W-3.
-Also, if possible, please file Forms W-2 either alphabetically by employees' last names or numerically by employees' SSNs.
-This will help the SSA to locate specific forms.
+File Forms W-2 either alphabetically by employees' last names or numerically by employees' SSNs.

 Calendar year basis.
 The entries on Form W-2 must be based on wages paid during the calendar year.
 Use Form W-2 for the correct tax year.
-For example, if the employee worked from December 21, 2008, through January 3, 2009, and the wages for that period were paid on January 5, 2009, include those wages on the 2009 Form W-2.
+For example, if the employee worked from December 21, 2010, through January 4, 2011, and the wages for that period were paid on January 5, 2011, include those wages on the 2011 Form W-2.

 Multiple forms.
 If necessary, you can issue more than one Form W-2 to an employee.
 For example, you may need to report more than four coded items in box 12 or you may want to report other compensation on a second form.
 If you issue a second Form W-2, complete boxes b, c, d, e, and f with the same information as on the first Form W-2.
 Show any items that were not included on the first Form W-2 in the appropriate boxes.
-Also, see the TIP below Box 12-Codes on page 11.
+Also, see the TIP for Copy A (Form W-2) on page 10.